LHON 101

 7. Explaining LHON

-There are many medical challenges people face that are immediately understood by the general public.
-When the diagnosis is cancer or Alzheimer’s, for example, people generally have a sense of the situation.
-LHON is different—most people you speak with will have no reason to know what LHON is.
-They’ll never have heard of mitochondrial disease.
-And most will have had no real contact with anyone who is legally blind.
-Often blindness is perceived as an all-or-nothing condition, so those with LHON find themselves explaining again and again what they can and can’t see, and how they’ve lost central vision but perhaps can get around using peripheral vision.
-Often times people know someone with macular degeneration, and while macular degeneration is a retinal disorder which tends to onset gradually, late in life unlike LHON which is an optic nerve disease which tends to onset suddenly at a younger age, the impact on vision is similar in both cases which can help in explaining what LHON vision is like.
+Many medical challenges are immediately understood by the general public.
+With a diagnosis of cancer or Alzheimer’s, for example, people generally have a sense of the situation.
+LHON is different since most people have never heard of it, nor have they had any interaction with anyone with severe vision loss.
+Blindness is usually thought to be as an all-or-nothing condition, so those with LHON find themselves explaining again and again what they can and cannot see, and how they’ve lost central vision but may can get around using peripheral vision.
+Macular degeneration is a very different eye condition but the impact on vision is similar to LHON, so that can be a helpful comparison.

-Someone with LHON may not “look blind,” and if they don’t use a cane or a guide dog, people may not understand their problems.
-When people walk by and the person with LHON vision “ignores them,” or doesn’t say hi back because they can’t see the person who said “hello”, it’s awkward for everyone.
-Teaching friends to say “hi, this is so-and-so” upon approaching someone with LHON vision, and encouraging other friends ‘in the know’ to tell the person with LHON vision someone they know is approaching, can be a big help in overcoming this awkwardness.
+People affected by LHON are often told they "don't look blind.”
+If they don’t use a cane or a guide dog, people may not understand they have a vision issue.
+When people walk by and the person with LHON vision “ignores them,” or doesn’t say "hi" back because they can’t see the person who said “hello,” it’s awkward for everyone.
+Teaching friends to say “hi, this is so-and-so” upon approaching someone with LHON vision, and encouraging other friends ‘in the know’ to tell the person with LHON vision someone they know is approaching, can be a big help in overcoming this social awkwardness.

 Since those with LHON vision usually have some peripheral vision, they tend to use that peripheral vision to see.
-They may look straight ahead so that others don’t find their gaze disconcerting, yet will look upward or to the side to really see.
+They may look straight ahead so that others don’t find their gaze disconcerting, yet will look upward or to the side to see what they can using peripheral vision.

 Truly looking straight ahead using LHON vision